-Should you be fortunate enough, you may witness a white Xmas in Prague, the odds are about 100/30 that the whole city will be covered in snow with a picturesque white blanket.
-The Xmas vacation season is often very busy but extremely charming also.
-This is true, as well, throughout December so be prepared for bundling up.
-The highest average temperature is 2 °C (36 °F) and the lowest average temperature is -2 °C (28 °F), which compares to Budapest, Zurich or Paris.
-December’s average precipitation is below 1 inch (25 mm) and this can include light rain or snow.
+Should you be fortunate enough, you may witness a white Xmas in Prague.
+The odds are about 100/30 that the whole city will be covered in snow with a picturesque white blanket.
+The Xmas vacation season is often hectic but extremely charming also.
+This is true, as well, throughout December, so be prepared for bundling up.
+The highest average temperature is 2 °C (36 °F), and the lowest average temperature is -2 °C (28 °F), which compares to Budapest, Zurich or Paris.
+December’s average precipitation is below 1 inch (25 mm), including light rain or snow.

-The temperature is zero degrees and probably far lower and this is the year’s coldest month.
-The temperature some years throughout January’s night-times can even get as cold as minus twenty five degrees and around minus ten degrees throughout the day, but this isn’t common.
+The temperature is zero degrees and probably far lower, and this is the year’s coldest month.
+The temperature some years throughout January’s night-times can even get as cold as minus twenty-five degrees and around minus ten degrees throughout the day, but this isn’t common.
 If the thought of witnessing a picturesque city in a blanket of snow appeals to you (it’s virtually certain that there’ll be a bit of snow) and, simultaneously, you want to journey to avoid lots of tourists and stay in hotels at reduced prices, then this is when you should go.
-However, it will often be extremely cold, raining and maybe snowing.
+However, it will often be freezing, raining and maybe snowing.
 The day-times are normally sunny, but the days aren’t as long.